hidao80/embed-images-in-markdown/README.md

 ## Requirements

-- Visual sudio code version 1.74.3 or higher
+- Visual sudio code version 1.74.0 or higher

 ## Known Issues

-- **The value "markdown.editor.drop.enabled" must be `false` for this to work.**
 - If you drag and drop multiple files at the same time, only one will be pasted.
-- **You can only paste to the active editor pane.
-Be careful if you have multiple panes open.**

 ## Release Notes

 ### 0.0.2

 - Drag and drop from Explorer view can now also be pasted.
+- When multiple panes are open, you can now paste to the inactive editor pane.
+- Any value of "markdown.editor.drop.enabled" will work.

 ### 0.0.1